Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 Name a wine as enigmatic as a female.
 Champagne, perhaps?

-Champagne offers quite the paradox, itself.
-Something that just shouldn’t be: sparkling, explosive wine, trapped behind a cork.
+Champagne offers quite the paradox itself.
+Something that shouldn’t be: sparkling, explosive wine, trapped behind a cork.
 Six atmospheres worth of pressure, created on accident.

 Today, labels like Veuve Clicquot, Dom Perignon, and Cristal line retail shelves across the world.
-This beverage speaks of luxury and extravagance, but it wasn’t always this way.
+This beverage speaks of luxury and extravagance but wasn’t always this way.

-We can thank many for the Champagne we have today, but a woman stands out.
+We can thank many for the Champagne we have today, but one woman stands out.

 Her name was Barbe-Nicole.
 She was a bold pioneer of Champagne, and a bad ass lady (before being a bad-ass lady was a thing).